ofthedove/recipes/NightBeforeChristmasCoffeeCake.md

 ## Instructions
 ### Night Before
-Place frozen rolls in a well greased bundt pan.
+Place frozen rolls in a well greased 9x13 casserole pan.
 Mix pudding, brown sugar and cinnamon and sprinkle this mixture over rolls.
 Pour melted butter over all and sprinkle pecans on top.
-Put cake in the oven before going to bed.
+Put cake in refrigerator before going to bed.

 ### Morning Of
-Bake at 325 for 25 minutes, then turn out onto a large platter.
+Remove from refrigerator and allow to rise for an hour or two before baking.
+Bake at 325 for 25 minutes, then flip and bake another five minutes to ensure the bottom is fully done.
+Return to right-side-up orientation and serve on a large platter.